The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 With our DOT compliance software, you’ll be able to implement the RTD process for any employee, keep track of their progress, and automatically store all the documentation in their driver file.
 You won’t have to stress about scheduling the necessary tests or being prepared for a compliance review once it’s all said and done.

-If worrying less about DOT drug testing is on your 2023 compliance wish list, schedule a FREE software demo with Foley now by clicking here or filling out the form below.
-Your dedicated account manager will help simplify your DOT compliance needs one RTD test at a time.
+If worrying less about DOT drug testing is on your 2024 compliance wish list, schedule a FREE software demo with Foley now by clicking here or filling out the form below.
+Your dedicated Foley account manager can help simplify your DOT compliance needs one return to duty test at a time.